The Maldives re-opened to international and domestic travel on the 15th July 2020 (Updated 5 Oct 21)

 Here is the full official document on the Maldives and Covid from the government.

-Also for travel insurance Allied Insurance Company, in association with the Ministry of Tourism, has launched a COVID-19 insurance policy focusing on tourists visiting Maldives from October 2020.
+Also for travel insurance Allied Insurance Company, in association with the Ministry of Tourism, has launched a COVID-19 insurance policy focusing on tourists visiting the Maldives

 For more info, you can download the brochure here.